Bodigrim/mod/README.md

-and your moduli fit into `Word`, try `Data.Mod.Word`, which is a drop-in replacement of `Data.Mod`, but offers almost twice faster addition and multiplication, and much less allocations.
+and your moduli fit into `Word`, try `Data.Mod.Word`, which is a drop-in replacement of `Data.Mod`, offering better performance and much less allocations.

 ## Benchmarks